-Insurance Tips for Renting out your Cottage
+Insurance tips for renting out your cottage

-Cottages are fun but they can be expensive to maintain.
-Renting out your cottage is a great way to make some extra cash to be put towards those expenses.
 Here are some tips to assist you before renting out your cottage and handing over the keys.

 Check your current coverage